Odette Dynasty O’Hara

 Michael:Oh yeah.

-Sabrina: What are the biggest challenges to doing drag and being a drag artist?
+Sabrina: [Laughs] What are the biggest challenges to doing drag and being a drag artist?

-Michael: That question is so individual like it’s meaning– it’s different for every person.
-For me as a performer being in recovery, it is–it’s hard.
-It’s hard for me to truly allow myself to feel as free as I once used to feel because I get to a space where I am mentally invincible.
-Like I can do anything, I can– I can take on the world, and for an addict that can be very frightening.
+Michael: Oh, that question is so individual.
+Like, it’s… meaning, it’s, it’s different for every person.
+Um, for me… uh, excuse me, water’s biting back, for some reason.
+For me, as a performer, being in recovery, it is… it’s hard… it’s hard for me to truly allow myself to feel as free as I once used to feel.
+Um, because I get to a space where I am mentally invincible.
+Like, I can do anything, I can… I can take on the world, and for an addict, that can be very frightening.

 Sabrina: Understandable.

-Michael: And so could you feel like you can you can slip up and you can use one time and everything will be okay.
+Michael: And so… ’cause you feel like you can… you can slip up, and you can use one time and everything will be okay.

 Sabrina: Right.

-Michael: And so it makes you question your motives too.
-And so everywhere else I’ve lived there’s been a general understanding that we’re just all in this together, we’re all just bumbling men in gowns trying to make our best.
+Michael: And so, it makes you question your motives too.
+Um, and so, everywhere else I’ve lived, there’s been a general understanding that we’re just all in this together.
+We’re all just bumbling men in gowns trying to make our best.

 Sabrina:Right.

-Michael: Here it– there’s been a little bit of a different experience.
-I wouldn’t say it’s negative, every– everywhere has their perks, for me personally I know I have to stay– stay as far back as I can from–from that energy.
+Michael: Here it… there’s been a little bit of a different experience.
+I wouldn’t say it’s negative.
+Every– everywhere has their perks.
+Um, for me, personally, I know I have to stay, stay as far back as I can from, from that energy.

-Michael: I know it does, doesn’t it to?
+Michael: I know, it does, doesn’t it?
 I don’t want it to.
-St. Louis is wonderful.
-But–
+St. Louis is wonderful, but–

-Sabrina: Not like you sound negative just like the whole aspect of that.
+Sabrina: [Laughs] No, not like you sound negative. just like the whole aspect of that.

-Sabrina: Alright then what has the COVID-19 pandemic meant for your life as a drag artist?
+Sabrina: [Laughs] Alright.
+And then, what has the COVID-19 pandemic meant for your life as a drag artist?

-Sabrina: Yeah you can just work on yourself and who you are as.
+Sabrina: Right.
+Yeah, you can just work on yourself and who you are as…

 Michael: Exactly.